mikewongtkd/simsa/docs/data-model.md

 ### Group

+- label

 - belongs to an Examination
 - belongs to a Group
 - has many Groups
-- has many Examinees

-## Panel

-- belongs to an Examination
-- has many Examiners
+- has many Examinees or Examiners

 ### Score